aldopando/BellabeatCaseStudy/README.md

 1. 600–3999 MET-min/week (low-active users).

 - ***This is the largest group in the data with 18 users.
-Although, they were involved in low-active levels of activities and achieving the minimum WHO recommendation, they are still gaining sustantial health benefits***.
+Although they were involved in low physical activities, they not only achieved the minimum WHO recommendation, but they also were still gaining sustantial health benefits***.
-- ***12 users are achieving in average 600-3000 MET-minutes/week***.
+- ***12 users achieved in average 600-3000 MET-minutes/week***.
-- ***6 users are achieving in average 3000-4000 MET-minutes/week***.
+- ***6 users achieved in average 3000-4000 MET-minutes/week***.

 2. 4000–7,999 MET-min/week (moderately active users).

-- ***A smaller but still substantial number of users are in the moderately-active with 11 users in total.
+- ***A smaller but still substantial number of users are in the moderately-active group with 11 users in total.
 This group are not only gaining sustantial health benefits, but research shows the largest gains in disease prevention***.
 - ***8 users are achieving in average 4000-6000 MET-minutes/week***.
 - ***3 users are achieving in average 6000-8000 MET-minutes/week***.